sandesh-30/Credit_risk_model/README.md

 * Reduced the total number of features for model training by 52% using WOE, Information Value (IV) and P-value analysis

-* Obtained Area Under the Receiver Operating Characteristic Curve (0.86) and Precision Recall AUC (0.97) on test data
+* Attained AUC of 0.86 and Precision-Recall AUC of 0.97 on test data by using our regression model for binary classification